-Having tested out six Halong Bay cruises, including one last week, I thought it time to share our tips to how to choose a Halong Bay cruise that’s right for you so you don’t end up being one of those people.
+Having now tested out six Halong Bay cruises, including one last week, and having inspected numerous boats, I thought it time to share our tips to how to choose a Halong Bay cruise that’s right for you so you don’t end up being one of those people.

 How to Choose a Halong Bay Cruise That’s Right For You

 Winding up our recent 22-day Vietnam Culinary Tour with a Halong Bay cruise was the best thing we could have done – enjoying a leisurely three-day/two-night cruise through breathtaking scenery on a brand new boat with beautiful rooms with balconies and fun travelling companions was a grand way to end a great trip.

 I have to confess that how to choose a Halong Bay cruise isn’t a mystery for a travel writer, and it wasn’t too arduous.
 I approached it as I might the selection of a resort.
 It also helped that Terence and I had already tested out a handful of cruises for Australia’s Ocean magazine, trying different vessels, from a private wooden boat booked by dot.com millionaires to a sleek small ship considered the most luxurious on Halong bay at the time.

 Click through to read about the Halong Bay cruise boats we tested out, along with a new review of the boat I took my little Vietnam Culinary Tour group on last week.